VertLife/vertlife.github.io/phylosubsets/index.md

 <div class="well well-sm">
   <p>
     <strong>Results taking longer than expected? </strong>
     <br />Traffic volume may result in longer processing times.
-If you don't recieve an email with the completed subset trees within 24 hours, please <a href="mailto:support@vertlife.org">contact us</a>.
+Please use the job ID and email to check the job status, when the job is completed there will be a link to download your trees.
+If you run into any issues please <a href="mailto:support@vertlife.org">contact us</a>.
   </p>
 </div>